Daily shutdown ritual

 I recommend shutting down your workday with a checklist that is grouped in four categories that I call the 4Ps.
 Process, plan, ponder and power down.

 First on the checklist is processing work that has accumulated during the day.
 Review the day’s meetings, emails, voice messages, instant messages, texts, and add these items to a to-do list in Outlook Tasks (or similar).
 This is often the most time consuming of the shutdown activities but arguably the most important.
 Documenting the tasks, clarifing the next steps, and assigning time to complete these tasks closes the open loops from the day.
 This helps you create outer order, be organised, and feel on top of your game.

 The planning section of the checklist prompts you to review the next workday’s calendar; noticing both the commitments and the time available to get things done.
 It also prompts you to prioritise your tasks, and allocate time in your calendar to Eat that Frog.
 To make sure you are productive throughout the afternoon, schedule your lunch break (click here to read my post 7 Productivity Tips to Save The Day).

 The pondering section is my favourite part.
 Your checklist prompts you to ponder questions such as: What went well today?
 What have I learnt and/or been reminded of today?
 What am I grateful for today and who could I thank?
 What progress do I notice?
 You don’t necessarily have to write answers to all the questions, but by noticing progress, you’re leveraging the insight that the most motivating condition we can experience at work is progress towards something personally meaningful.

-Optimally, once you’ve shutdown, don’t check emails on your phone.
+Optimally, once you’ve powered-down, don’t check emails on your phone.
 Be mindful of your screen time and perhaps set your phone to Do Not Disturb mode.